rohinibarla/interests/children/README.md

-Children need to better than us.
+Children need to be better than us.
 They must do what we cannot imagine...